AgenaRisk/api/README.md

 ~~~~
 mvn exec:java@activate '-Dexec.args="--offlineActivationRequest --key 1234-ABCD-5678-EFGH --oPath activation_request.txt"'
 ~~~~
-Then, email this file to support@agenarisk.com.
+Then, email this file to support@agena.ai.
 You will be provided an activation file in return, e.g. `activation_confirmation.dat`
 ~~~~
 mvn exec:java@activate '-Dexec.args="--offlineActivate --key 1234-ABCD-5678-EFGH --oPath activation_confirmation.dat"'
 ~~~~
-In order to deactivate a license (e.g. to move it to another machine), you will need to send the license release proof file to support@agenarisk.com
+In order to deactivate a license (e.g. to move it to another machine), you will need to send the license release proof file to support@agena.ai
 ~~~~
 mvn exec:java@activate '-Dexec.args="--offlineDeactivate --key 1234-ABCD-5678-EFGH --oPath deactivation_proof.dat"'
 ~~~~
 Note that `--oPath` provided above is just for illustration and can be a path to any valid file location in the file system.
 ## Enterprise Activation
-Note if you are seeing the error: `Only AgenaRisk Enterprise version can run in a headless environment`, this could be because you are logged in via ssh or the OS is running in headless mode or genuinely does not have a GUI.
+Note if you are seeing the error: `Only Enterprise version can run in a headless environment`, this could be because you are logged in via ssh or the OS is running in headless mode or genuinely does not have a GUI.
 You will either need to run it on OS with a GUI or get an enterprise license key.

-If you do have an enterprise key, download AgenaRisk 10 Enterprise product files:
+If you do have an enterprise key, download Enterprise product files:
 ~~~~
-wget -r -nd --accept-regex '.*dat|guid|aid' -R "index.html*" -P enterprise https://resources.agenarisk.com/products/enterprise/
+wget -r -nd --accept-regex '.*dat|guid|aid' -R "index.html*" -P enterprise https://resources.agena.ai/products/enterprise/
 ~~~~

 Then use a path override argument for product directory `--directoryProduct <path>`